DJMare/LoopThroughArray-ExpressStarterApp/README.md

 # LoopThroughArray-ExpressStarterApp
-A simple express app that loops through an array using the express starter app.
+A express app that loops through an array using the express starter app.

 COMMAND PROMPT